-Then, based on your research, your list of desired behaviors and your planning session, your last step is to design an enrichment item for the grizzly bears at the Zoo.
-Please remember your enrichment needs to be suitable for a bear so it must be very durable and if using food must include food that a bear can eat.
+Then, based on your research, your list of desired behaviors, and your planning session, your last step is to design an enrichment item for the elephants at the Zoo.
+Please remember your enrichment needs to be suitable for an elephant, so it must be very durable; and, if using food, must include food that an elephant can eat.

-After your design is complete you may submit it to Reid Park Zoo for consideration as possible future enrichment for the grizzlies.
+After your design is complete you may submit it to Reid Park Zoo for consideration as possible future enrichment for the elephants.
 (Please note: not all enrichment is approved by Zoo Supervisors.)